w2sv/Lingularity-Frontend-Ubuntu-Console/README.md

 ### Features

 __SentenceTranslation__
-translation of reference language sentences to desired target language with subsequent ground truth translation display foregoing time expensive entering of sentences
+translation of reference language sentences to desired target language with subsequent ground truth translation display foregoing laborious entering of sentences

 __VocabularyTrainer__
 flashcard learning of previously accumulated vocabulary querying and displaying ground truth sentences comprising respective word stems in order to facilitate the comprehension of the words true utilization within the language whilst grasping additional shades of meaning